Your Admission at Firelands Regional Medical Center

 We take your safety seriously.
 Firelands is the recipient of the Healthgrades 2017 Patient Safety Excellence Award™, a designation that recognizes superior performance in hospitals that have prevented the occurrence of serious, potentially avoidable complications for patients during hospital stays.
 The distinction places Firelands among the top 10 percent of all short-term acute care hospitals reporting patient safety data for its excellent performance as evaluated by Healthgrades, the leading online resource for comprehensive information about physicians and hospitals.

-While you are here with us, we offer the following to protect your well-being:
+During your admission at Firelands Regional Medical Center, we offer the following to protect your well-being:

 - Primarily all private rooms to improve the control of infections and provide for your comfort.